b-cheung/Astro-Party/README.md

 # Astro Party

+## Overview

 University of Texas EE319K Game Design Lab

 We recreated a popular iOS mobile game called [Astro Party](https://itunes.apple.com/us/app/astro-party/id904693943?mt=8) on the EK-TM4C123GXL Launchpad.

-## Overview
-1v1 game in which each player controls their spaceship and shoot each other.
+Astro Party is a 1v1 game in which each player controls their spaceship and shoot each other.

 ### Basic Rules
 Your ship is always accelerating in the direction it is facing